JerryShao3234/OISCMachine/README.md

     pc+=3; //update PC
     mem[pc]=100; //trigger out of bounds exception

-Thus, the resulting array for the sum operation will be of the form:
+Thus, based on the pseudocode above, the resulting array for the sum operation should be of the form:
 `2,0,5,6,7,0,a/2,5,10,11,a/2,5,14,15,b/2,5,18,19,b/2,1,5,2,100`
+with the necessary truncation offsets mentioned previously.

 ## References